-Regardless of the medium you use when taking notes, prioritize incorporating relevant images and figures into your notes.
-With handwritten notes, you can draw them in yourself.
-With a laptop or tablet, you can take a photo or screenshot and insert them directly into your notes.
-Which brings us to our last point.
+Regardless of the medium you use when taking notes, prioritize incorporating relevant images and figures.
+With handwritten notes, you can draw them yourself.
+With a laptop or tablet, you can take a photo or screenshot and insert them directly into your notes, which brings us to our last point.

 4 | Use a Tablet

-Traditionally we looked to either typing on a laptop or writing in a notebook, but each system has significant downsides.
-As we now enter a new decade in 2020, tablet devices are more affordable and accessible than ever, and they allow for the best of both worlds – the convenience of typing and digital notes with the ability to draw and annotate.
+Traditionally, we looked at either typing on a laptop or writing in a notebook, but each system has significant downsides.
+As we now enter a new decade in 2020, tablet devices are more affordable and accessible than ever, and they allow for the best of both worlds—the convenience of typing and digital notes with the ability to draw and annotate.

-I went with an iPad Pro with Apple Pencil, but even a regular $300 iPad will get the job done.
-Windows users should look to the Microsoft Surface.
+At the time I was in school, I went with an iPad Pro with Apple Pencil, but even a basic $300 iPad will get the job done.
+Windows might consider Microsoft Surface.
 If you have a different suggestion, share it with the rest of us in the comments below.